MrRagtime/NaborisMc/README.md

 - **Based on [Purpur](https://github.com/PurpurMC/Purpur)** - Adds a high customization level to your server
 - **Regionized Chunk Ticking** - Tick chunks in parallel, similar to how Folia does it
 - **Parallel World Ticking** - Leverage multiple CPU cores for world processing
-- **Async Operations** - Pathfinding, entity tracker, mob spawning, joining and chunk sending
+- **Async Operations** - Pathfinding, entity tracker, mob spawning and chunk sending
 - **Secure Seed** - Enhanced 1024-bit seed system (vs standard 64-bit) for maximum security
 - **Linear Region File Format** - Optimize your world with the old V1/V2 linear format and the new Buffered format
 - **Mod Protocols Support** - Compatible with Syncmatica, Apple Skin, Jade and Xaero's Map